Relintai/pandemonium_engine_docs/index.md

 for offline reading (updated every Monday).
 Extract the ZIP archive then open the top-level `index.html` in a web browser.

+Note:
-.. note:: Godot Engine is an open source project developed by a community of
+ Godot Engine is an open source project developed by a community of
           volunteers.
 The documentation team can always use your feedback and help to improve the tutorials and class reference.
 If you don't understand something, or cannot find what you